CSRessel/dotfiles/README.md

 chezmoi diff
 ```

-## Configuration Philosophy
+## Philosophy

 1. Maximize consistency everywhere
 2. Minimize future cost to revise
+3. Automation used less than yearly is the worst of all worlds
-3. Never do something thrice, automate it after twice
+4. Never do thrice, automate at twice (assuming #3)

 ### Philosophy in Practice

 - For aliases, use a prefix of the command when possible.
-    - If you're ever in an unsupported environment, muscle memory is still consistent with the default tooling (*Consistency*), and if you ever revise your aliases or resolve a collision then you can still retain any existing muscle memory (*Revision Cost*).
+    - If you're ever in an unsupported environment, muscle memory is still consistent with the default tooling (*Consistency*)
+    - If you ever revise your aliases or resolve a collision then you can still retain any existing muscle memory (*Revision Cost*)
 - TODO...
     - keyboards,
     - vi bindings everywhere,
     - ephemeral environments,
+    - remote development,
     - treat yearly setups like infra provisioning,
-    - SSOT where possible for binaries/shortcuts/scripts/aliases/etc),
+    - SSOT where possible for binaries/shortcuts/scripts/aliases/etc,